MaurizioBella/crma_profile_columns_null/README.md

 pip install -r requirements.txt
 ```

-- Create a file .env from env_template and add credentials
+- Create a file .env from env_template and add your Salesforce Org credentials

 # run it